jefdewitt/TrackerKeeper/README.md

 `ng-repeat` - Loops thru a JavaScript array or object.
 The syntax is `someItem in someIterable`.
 Every item in `ng-repeat` has its own `$scope`.

             Example usage <div ng-repeat="item in items"></div>

+`ng-change` - Fires off when the value of an input changes.

+            Example usage <input ng-change="item.edited = true">

 ## TODO